Understanding Cardiovascular Conditions

 Outline Patient Preparation and Considerations

-1. Dietary Restrictions: It’s best to avoid eating anything except water for at least 4 to 6 hours before your procedure.
+1. Fasting: It’s best to avoid eating anything except water for at least 4 to 6 hours before your procedure.
 Also, steering clear of alcohol and heavy meals for 24 hours prior is important, as these can affect the medication you’ll receive.
 Following these dietary guidelines helps ensure reliable results.

 5. Transportation: Since the effects of the medication can linger, it’s wise to arrange for someone to drive you home after the examination, especially if you experience any side effects.
 This precaution helps ensure your well-being after the procedure.